Prelude to the Mishima Incident: 1970 (Shōwa 45)

-After Mishima left his residence, Kikue Kojima came to there at around 10:40 a.m., run about 10 minutes behind the appointment, and was given Mishima's manuscript by his maid.
+After Mishima left his residence, Kikue Kojima came to there at around 10:40 am, run about 10 minutes behind the appointment, and was given Mishima's manuscript by his maid.
 When Kojima returned to the editorial office and read the manuscript, it was the "final chapter" as opposed to the original plan, and the last page was dated November 25 and signed.
 (Note: Many researchers have brought up that the ending scene of the last novel The Decay of the Angel is very similar to the ending scene of Mishima's first published debut work, The Forest in Full Bloom (花ざかりの森, Hanazakari no Mori).
 Incidentally, it became clear from Mishima's draft notes that in his plan around February 1969, the ending of this final novel was different, in which an angelic boy who is the true reincarnation of Kiyoaki Matstugae appears ahead of Honda just before he dies.)

 The Toyota Corona they were in headed for the JSDF Camp Ichigaya.
-Under a clear autumn sky, the white Corona exited onto the 7th Loop Road (環状七号線, Kanjō 7-gō sen), entered the Second Keihin National Highway at about 10:20 a,m., and passed through from Shinagawa to Nakahara Road (中原街道, Nakahara Kaidō), and got onto the Shuto Expressway Meguro Route at the Ebara ramp at about 10:30 a,m.
-At around 10:40 a.m., the Corona got off the highway at the Iikura ramp (飯倉ランプ, Iikura ranpu).
+Under a clear autumn sky, the white Corona exited onto the Kannana-dori Avenue (環状七号線), entered the Second Keihin National Highway at about 10:20 am, and passed through from Shinagawa to Nakahara-dori Avenue (中原街道), and got onto the Shuto Expressway Meguro Route at the Ebara ramp at about 10:30 am.
+At around 10:40 am, the Corona got off the highway at the Iikura ramp (飯倉ランプ).

 Corona passed through Akasaka and Aoyama, and arrived in front of Meiji Shrine Outer Garden, but since it was still early, Colona circled the Meiji Shrine Outer Garden twice.
-At this time, Mishima said, "If this were a yakuza movie, they would play music like 'Karajishi Botan', that is about duty and humanity (義理と人情, giri to ninjō) feelings, but we're surprisingly cheerful."
+At this time, Mishima said, "If this were a yakuza movie, they would play music like 'Karajishi Botan', that is about Duty and Humanity (義理と人情, giri to ninjō) feelings, but we're surprisingly cheerful."
 Furu-Koga has looked back, "Maybe that was to prevent us from feeling sad or anxious.
 Sensei started singing first that movie theme song, and the four of us joined in the chorus.
 After singing, something touched my heart and deeply moved."

-As the Corona proceeded from Gontawara-zaka (権田原坂), passing Akasaka Palace on the right and Meiji Memorial Hall (明治記念館, Meiji Kinen-kan) on the left, and stopped briefly at a traffic signal near the Gakushūin Elementary School (学習院初等科, Gakushūin Shotō-ka) building, Mishima said, "Ah, I'm now passing in front of my alma mater, for whatever reason.
+As the Corona proceeded from Gondawara-zaka Slope (権田原坂), passing Akasaka Palace on the right and Meiji Kinenkan (明治記念館) on the left, and stopped briefly at a traffic signal near the Gakushūin Elementary School (学習院初等科) building, Mishima said, "Ah, I'm now passing in front of my alma mater, for whatever reason.
 My child is currently attending class here at this time."
-The Corona went straight through the Yotsuya Mitsuke (四谷見附) intersection, cut through Yasukuni street (靖国通り, Yasukuni dōri), and headed into the main gate of the JGSDF Camp Ichigaya.
+The Corona went straight through the Yotsuya Mitsuke (四谷見附) intersection, cut through Yasukuni-dori Avenue (靖国通り), and headed into the main gate of the JGSDF Camp Ichigaya.